 - Completely self-powered – no wires or batteries

-- Works in wet, remote, and power-inaccessible locations
+- Works in wet, remote, and off-grid locations

 Final Thoughts

 So, is tritium dangerous?
 Not when used properly.
-In fact, it’s one of the safest and most reliable forms of emergency egress lighting available.
-With zero maintenance, a sleek design, and reliable glow in the darkest conditions, Tritium Exit Signs are a smart choice for any facility looking for dependable, non-electric signage.
-Just don’t forget—when it’s time to replace them, recycle responsibly.
-It’s safe, simple, and legally required.
+In fact, it’s one of the safest and most reliable forms of emergency egress lighting.
+With zero maintenance, sleek design, and always-on functionality, tritium exit signs are ideal for modern safety strategies—especially when electric power isn’t guaranteed.